Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 slug: /running-the-woolyai-controller
 ---

-The WoolyAI Controller is a web interface and orchestrator.
-It is responsible for managing and distributing client execution requests to the GPU nodes running WoolyAI Server based on real-time GPU utilization.
+The WoolyAI Controller is a web interface and orchestrator(router).
+It is responsible for routing client execution requests to the GPU nodes running WoolyAI Server based on real-time GPU utilization.

 It has three components: